9 Cool and Different Things to do in Florence, Italy

 Nevertheless, over time, the usefulness of the Wine Windows faded, and they eventually fell out of use.

-We all know history has a way of repeating itself, and as a result of Covid in 2020, the need for “social distancing” rose again.
+We all know history has a way of repeating itself.
+As a result of Covid in 2020, the need for “social distancing” rose again.

 Wine Windows are luring customers back in for a glass of wine passed out through the window as a fun and unique experience.